tarun29061990/dating_system/README.md

 ### Project Structure and Logic

 The whole code lies in the src folder.
-Two files handle all the code
 1. main.py - This is the main starting file of the application.
 It register users, create a user graph and sort the edges based on parameters.

 2. user.py - This is a user class which handles user registration.